samusgray/omg/README.md

 ```

 ## To Do later
 - Rename collections
 ```javascript
 omg.update('People', 'Characters');
 ```
+- Make delete / update functions more efficient (Calling setItem() with a named key that already exists will silently overwrite the previous value.)
 - Extend omg.on to trigger callbacks
-- Pollyfil for local storage on legacy browsers